 In this view, a company becomes part of your long-term operating system — not just a legal checkbox.

 Companies can help you reduce taxes, protect assets, and build smarter infrastructure — if they fit your goals and global footprint.
+But don’t form one just because someone on YouTube said it’s what “real entrepreneurs” do.

 Make sure it serves you — not the other way around.

-Not everyone needs to incorporate — and for many people, doing it too early actually makes things worse.
+Let’s be blunt for a second: Not everyone needs to incorporate — and for many people, doing it too early actually makes things worse.

 It’s easy to think that forming a company is a “level up” move.
 A signal that you’re legit.
 But in reality?
 It often just adds paperwork, costs, and legal responsibilities — without giving you any real benefit.

 If you’re still in the early phases, the smartest move might actually be to wait.
+Here’s when that makes sense — and why it might be the better path.

 Maybe you’re freelancing on the side, launching a service, or exploring a new niche.
 At this stage, your main job is to figure out what works.